Jabal Ajlun: Geography

-The Jabal Ajlun spans the highlands between the Yarmouk River to the north, separating the region from the Golan Heights and the Hauran plain, and the Zarqa River in the south, which separates it from the Balqa highlands.
+Jabal Ajlun spans the highlands south of the Yarmouk River, which separate the region from the Golan Heights and the Hauran plain, and north of the Zarqa River, which separates it from the Balqa highlands.
 It is bound to the west by the Jordan Valley.

 The region has the highest level of rainfall in Jordan, with around 500 mm annually.
 Jabal Ajlun's relief is characterized by deep ravines that protrude from the Jordan Valley.
 The numerous springs and streams of the region supply its thick forests and historically enabled the widespread terrace-based cultivation of olive and fruit orchards, as well as grain and pulses.

 The southern and western parts of Jabal Ajlun are characterized by high mountains and deep valleys and an abundance of springs.
 In the north and east of the region the mountains give way to rolling hills and plains, where springs are scarce and villages historically relied on cisterns for water.
 Wheat cultivation was more prevalent in these less hilly areas.

 Name

 The region was known as Jabal Jerash until the 12th century when it became known as Jabal Awf, after the Banu Awf tribe which had settled it during the Fatimid period (10th–11th centuries).
-When the Ayyubid sultan al-Adil appointed one of his emirs, Izz al-Din Usama, as governor for the region, political situation there was characterized by the frequent infighting between the Banu Awf's rival emirs.
+When the Ayyubid sultan al-Adil appointed one of his emirs, Izz al-Din Usama, governor of the region, the political situation there was characterized by frequent infighting between the Banu Awf's rival emirs.
 Izz al-Din erected the Ajloun Castle to defend the area from the tribesmen, who, after initial tensions over the matter, assisted in the castle's construction.
 The emirs of the Banu Awf were later lured to the fortress and arrested.
 The region eventually became known as Jabal Ajlun after the castle.